piotrfutymski/Hartree-Fock-App-Linux/README.md

 ## General info

-Calculates energies and drows plot of molecular orbitals for small molecules (up to 3-4 nucleons) form hydrogen to neon.
+Calculates energies and drows plot of molecular orbitals for small and medium molecules, for nucleons: H to Ca, Ti and Fe.

 ## Setup